Montagu Venables-Bertie, 2nd Earl of Abingdon: Career

 Norreys stood for Berkshire again in the 1690 election, but the field was far more crowded; Lord Lovelace agitated on behalf of a Whig candidate, Richard Neville, and Abingdon put Norreys in on his interest for Oxfordshire as well.
 With two other Tories, Sir Henry Winchcombe and Sir Humphrey Forster, in the field, Norreys may have given up campaigning in Berkshire before the poll.
 An acrimonious campaign in Oxfordshire led to accusations of Jacobitism against Norreys and his father, but he and Sir Robert Jenkinson triumphed by a substantial margin over their Whig opponents, Sir John Cope and Thomas Wheate.

-He was Member of Parliament for Oxfordshire 1690–1699.
+He was Member of Parliament for Oxfordshire 1690–1699 and Colonel of the foot regiment of the Oxfordshire Militia in 1697.
 He was Constable of the Tower and Lord Lieutenant of the Tower Hamlets between 1702 and 1705.
 He held the office of Lord Lieutenant of Oxfordshire between 1702 and 1705.
 After the 1705 English general election, the entrance of the Whigs into government meant that he was deprived of his offices in October 1705.
 He was Chief Justice in Eyre, south of the Trent, 1711–1715.
 He held the office of Lord Lieutenant of Oxfordshire again between 1712 and 1715.
 On the death of Queen Anne in 1714 he was appointed a Lord Justice of the Realm.